View Uniform Information & Shop Online Here

 - The student is a member of a Westlake Girls High School team or squad competing at a national level or a New Zealand representative group or squad, in an activity that is offered in the school

 If students have a genuine reason for not being able to wear the regulation uniform and seek permission to wear a non-regulation item, they must bring a note to their Form Teacher during form time that day and obtain a yellow slip.
 It must be retained and shown to any staff member on request.

 Students not wearing the correct uniform can expect to be issued with the appropriate uniform detention, as detailed in the In School Discipline Policy.
 Any clothing bearing the school’s name or logo, in any form, must be approved by the Board of Trustees or the Principal as agent.

-Your uniform can be purchased online from the Uniform Group or from the uniform shop.
-Please note that all online orders need to be collected from Unit 10, 54 View Road, Wairau Valley, Auckland, New Zealand.
-Click here on the following link to view the uniform shop hours and the map.
+Your uniform can be purchased online from the Uniform Group or in store from the Uniform Shop at Unit 10, 54 View Road, Wairau Valley, Auckland.
+Please note that all online orders need to be collected from Unit 10.
+Click here for more information.

 What uniform do I wear?

 The regulation uniform is broken down into the Senior uniform (for Years 12,13) and the Westlake uniform (for Years 9,10,11).
 The Senior blazer can only be worn with the Senior blouse and the Westlake blazer can only be worn with the Westlake blouse.
 No mixing of Senior and Westlake, blazers and blouses is permitted.

 Students must demonstrate high standards of personal presentation by wearing their uniform correctly and with pride in the school.
 Uniform should be kept clean, tidy and well-maintained.